by Alan Petersen (@AlanPetersen)

 It’s that type of news that is sending many authors to search for those old manuscripts that have been tucked away in their hard drives, so they too can cash in on the self-publishing gold rush.

-Self-publishing is also just so darn easy now.
+Self-publishing makes publishing a book just so darn easy now.
 With just a few clicks of the mouse, you can have your book available for sale on Amazon, the Barnes & Noble website, and other online retailers.

 Adding fuel to the fire is the amazing success of many self-published authors, including popular ebook authors like Amanda Hocking and John Locke, and even lesser known authors, now making their living as full time writers.
 There are also more casual writers who are supplementing their income nicely with their self-published works.